rakeshbangla41/rakeshbangla41/README.md

 🌟  **What I Love doing:**

-* An innate interest for thinking of ‘Why’, ‘How’, and ‘What’ for the given scenario and coming up with relevant solutions
+* An innate interest for thinking of ‘Why’, ‘How’, and ‘What’ for the given scenario and coming up with relevant solutions.

-* I love analysing data and business processes to come up with useful insights and recommendations which can help the business to grow
+* I love analysing data and business processes to come up with useful insights and recommendations which can help the business to grow.

-* I love creating and building something new which can produce business value
+* I love creating and building something new which can produce business value.

 🛠️  **My Tech Stack**:

-* Programming Languages and Libraries: SQL, Python, Pandas, NumPy, Matplotlib, Seaborn, etc.
+* **Programming Languages and Libraries**: SQL, Python, Pandas, NumPy, Matplotlib, Seaborn, etc.
-* Data Visualization: Power BI
+* **Data Visualization**: Power BI
-* Database: PostgreSQL, MySQL
+* **Databases**: PostgreSQL, MySQL
-* Others: Advanced Excel, Statistics
+* **Others**: Advanced Excel, Statistics

 📚  **Projects:**